osmosis-labs/osmosis/x/superfluid/spec/04_epoch.md

 * (Superfluid) Claim all staking rewards to every intermediary module accounts
 * (Superfluid) Update all TWAP values [updateEpochEnd][./../keeper/hooks.go]
   * Here we are setting the TWAP value for epoch N+1, as the TWAP from the duration of epoch N.
+  * Currently using spot price at epoch time.
 * (Superfluid) Update all the intermediary accounts staked amounts.
 (Mint/Burn coins as needed as well)